 - Do they know how to use X software?

 - Do their salary expectations match the compensation package you offer?

 - Are they able to commit to an X-month-long internship program?

 - Are they available to work during X hours? (if you have a specific work schedule)

-- Give candidates skills-based assignments.
+- Give candidates skills-based assignments before the internship interview.
 Projects that simulate job duties will help you understand how junior candidates and interns apply knowledge despite their lack of work experience.
 Make sure to give candidates clear instructions so that they’re able to complete their assignments accurately.

 - They have different career goals.
 If candidates’ long-term professional goals don’t match your internship, they will likely be disengaged when performing their tasks.
 But, if they’re skilled and interested in your company, consider offering an internship in a different department, if available, or stay in touch for future job opportunities.

 - They lack motivation.
 Internships have a fixed duration (usually three to six months) and help college students or recent graduates gain work experience.
 But, that’s only if they take their tasks seriously.
 Candidates who view their internship as a chore and look forward to getting it over with may not be worth the time you’ll invest in them.

 - They are unprofessional.
 Arriving late to interviews, missing deadlines or being arrogant are red flags for all candidates.
 And while you shouldn’t judge interns harshly if they’re less experienced with job interviews, it’s best to disqualify candidates who present themselves in unprofessional ways.

 - They’re not good culture fits.
 If you set up internship programs to get to know potential hires before offering full-time employment, screen for culture fit early on the hiring process.
 Hire, onboard and train interns who are likely to stay with you in the long-run.